The Planning Grid brings all your production tracker information together with all expenses and non-production income

 All livestock and production income information (actuals and forecasts) is entered and edited via each of your production trackers and automatically pulls through into your planning grid.
+To find out more about updating information in your production trackers, check out the appropriate section in the help centre.

 NOTE: These production figures will be uneditable in your planning grid because they originate from your production trackers.

-Other income and expenses
+Other Income and Expenses

 All other income and expenses will be entered in your planning grid.
 When editing, ensure your global settings allow you to enter a forecast in the months you wish.
 This is commonly used through selecting Actuals + Forecast and Actuals to Last Month.